recordingpreservation/nrpf-website/_programs/reports-data-gathering.md

 date: 2023-05-01
 permalink: /reports-and-data/
 weight: 1
 teaser: "Without action and dedicated resources, unique and irreplaceable audio heritage may be lost.
-We gather data and reports to inform audio preservation."
+We gather data and reports to inform audio preservation policy."
 ---

 We aim to create data and provide background information to inform decision makers and collection stewards.